David-EstradaSD/Blackjack/README.md

 # Blackjack Application

 #### Overview
-This program simulates a Blackjack Game application wherein
+This program simulates a Blackjack Application wherein the user can play a one-round game of blackjack against the program.
+The user initially receives two cards and can interact by deciding whether to stand or hit until the total value of their cards reaches twenty-one or they bust.

 #### Technical Skills Used
 * Java and Eclipse IDE